qcri-social/AIDR/Output.md

 In both cases, aidr-output reads the items from a Redis interface.

+The aidr-output module has [no explicit per-collection start/stop](Per collection start or stop).

 ## Query interface

 The aidr-output module maintains an in-memory buffer of the latest 1,000 items of each collection.